 It is interesting to note that in the school comparisons the students rated Columbia below Rensselaer but in every category of Regents test scores Columbia far outshines Rensselaer

 Columbia High School is a public high school in Town of Nassau.
-The principal of Columbia High School is PRINCIPAL - MR. JOHN SAWCHUK, who can be contacted at firstname.lastname@example.org.
+The principal of Columbia High School is PRINCIPAL - MR. JOHN SAWCHUK and can be contacted at email@example.com.
 1,357 students attend Columbia High School and identify primarily as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
 0% of the Columbia High School students have "limited English proficiency."
-17% of the 1,357 students here are paying reduced lunch prices.
+17% of the 1,357 students here have subsidized lunches.
 The ratio of students to teachers at Columbia High School is 14:1.
 Rensselaer Junior Senior High School is one of the nearest high schools.

 - Ceramics sculpture